timescale/docs.timescale.com-content/faq.md

 for moderate tables, and this problem only becomes worse over time as data volume grows linearly in time.
 These problems emerge when table indexes can no longer fit in memory, as each insert will translate to many disk fetches to swap in portions of the indexes' B-Trees.
-TimescaleDB solves this through its heavy (and adaptive) utilization of time-space partitioning, even when running _on a single machine_.
+TimescaleDB solves this through its heavy utilization of time-space partitioning, even when running _on a single machine_.
 So all writes to recent time intervals are only to tables that remain in memory, and updating any secondary indexes is also fast as a result.